microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 1. Since **Azure AD Connect** has already been downloaded and installed from the portal, on **BDC-1**, you need to navigate to the **Microsoft Download Center** to download **Azure AD Connect** for **BDC-1**.

-    > **Note:** You may want to turn off Internet Explorer Enhanced Security Configuration and install Edge first.
+    > **Note**: You may want to turn off Internet Explorer Enhanced Security Configuration and install Edge first.
 The URL to download and install Edge for Business is https://www.microsoft.com/en-us/edge/business/download.

     ```txt
     https://www.microsoft.com/en-us/download/confirmation.aspx?id=47594